awsdocs/aws-lambda-developer-guide/doc_source/with-msk.md

 1. On the **Attach policy** page, select your execution role from the list, and then choose **Attach policy**\.

-### Granting users access with an IAM policy<a name="msk-permissions-add-users"></a>
+### Granting users access with an IAM policy<a name="msk-permissions-identity-policy"></a>

-By default, IAM users and roles do not have permission to perform Amazon MSK API operations\.
-To grant access to users in your organization or account, you might need an identity\-based policy\.
+By default, IAM users and roles don't have permission to perform Amazon MSK API operations\.
+To grant access to users in your organization or account, you can add or update an identity\-based policy\.
 For more information, see [Amazon MSK Identity\-Based Policy Examples](https://docs.aws.amazon.com/msk/latest/developerguide/security_iam_id-based-policy-examples.html) in the *Amazon Managed Streaming for Apache Kafka Developer Guide*\.

 ### Using SASL/SCRAM authentication<a name="msk-permissions-add-secret"></a>